conversejs/converse.js/docs/source/webserver.rst

 how ``converse.initialize`` is called and to potentially change any of the settings.

-If you're running ``make devserver``, you need to open http://localhost:8080 instead.

 Starting a web server with live reloading
 -----------------------------------------